Deep Vein Thrombosis (DVT) / Thrombophlebitis

 Your opinion or preference

-The goal of treatment is to prevent the clot from growing, to ensure that it doesn't break off and travel through the veins to the lungs, and to help reduce the possibility of another blood clot forming.
+The goal of treatment is to prevent the clot from getting larger, to prevent pulmonary embolism, and to decrease the chance of another blood clot forming.

 Treatment may include:

 Vena cava filter.
-In some cases, a vena cava filter may be inserted into the vena cava (the large vein which returns blood from the body to the heart) of patients who can't take medication or if blood thinners aren't working.
-The filter is a kind of "clot catcher."
+In some cases a filter is placed in the vena cava (the large vein which returns blood from the body to the heart).
+This filter prevents clots from reaching the heart and lungs.

 How can deep vein thrombosis be prevented?